 Under PA19/00567, the property has planning permission granted to convert the connecting garage into annexe accommodation.
 Planning previously expired for an outbuilding / garage / boat store to be erected on the driveway.

 Location: Little Polvarth

 The property is ideally located within walking distance of Freshwater Lane, with its boat moorings and boatyards as well as a delightful river walk.
 Approximately 400 yards away is Summers Beach as well as the central village area, offering a variety of shops, and restaurants to cater for all daily needs.

 Location summary (distances and times are approximate)

-Polvarth Boatyard and River Walk / Coastal Footpath: 150 yards walk.
-St Mawes Village Centre: 700 yards walk.
-Summers Beach: 170 yards walk.
+St Mawes village centre: 0.6 mile.
+King Harry Car Ferry: 5 miles.
 Truro: 10 miles via car ferry.
-Falmouth: 25 minutes by passenger ferry or 15 miles by car ferry.
-Newquay Airport: 29 miles with flights to London Gatwick (70 minutes), and Manchester (80 minutes).
-St Austell: 15 miles with London Paddington 4 hours by rail.
+Falmouth: 20 minutes by passenger ferry or 15 miles by car ferry.
+Newquay Airport: 27 miles with daily flights to London Gatwick (70 minutes), and Manchester (80 minutes).
+St Austell: 18 miles with London Paddington 4 hours by rail.

 Every effort has been made with these details but accuracy is not guaranteed and they are not to form part of a contract.
 Representation or warranty is not given in relation to this property.
 An Energy Performance Certificate is available upon request.
 All negotiations must be with H Tiddy.
 Before proceeding to purchase, buyers should consider an independent check of all aspects of the property.